 - "Does Not Contain"

 What process does the naming convention apply to at your organization?
-This must be well documented to ensure standard implementation across all Virtuous Users.
-Below is a list of Virtuous data points that could benefit from a standardized Naming Convention.
+This must be well documented to ensure standard implementation across all Virtuous CRM+ Users.
+Below is a list of Virtuous CRM+ data points that could benefit from a standardized Naming Convention.

 - Query Names